Grignan

 Grignan ([ɡʁiɲɑ̃]; Grinhan) is a commune in the Drôme department in the Auvergne-Rhône-Alpes region in southeastern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 It has a Renaissance castle and is mentioned in the letters that Madame de Sévigné wrote to her daughter, Madame de Grignan, in the 17th century.

 Geography

 Grignan is located in the south of the Drôme department, near the border of the neighbouring Vaucluse department, and close to Mont Ventoux, the highest mountain in Provence.

 To visit Grignan, take the A7 autoroute and use either exit #18, Montélimar Sud, or #19, Bollène.

 Agriculture

 The main crops produced in the area are lavender, truffles, wheat, and sunflowers.
 Nearby is the village of Nyons, world-famous for its olives.

 History

 Several archeological excavations have shown that the rocky promontory of Grignan has been occupied since the Iron Age.
 There is evidence of a former Bronze Age society here, as well as Roman occupation in the 5th and 6th centuries AD.
 Historians have noted that in the year 1035, a cartulaire (a ledger of church or monastery property titles) from the Abbey of Saint-Chaffre in the Haute-Loire, makes mention of an obscure castellum Gradignanum.
 Over the next century, the name steadily evolved to become the castrum Grainan (1105), then Graigna, Grazinam ...
 We know very little about the birth of the castle or those who built it.
 The existence of a certain Christophe de Grignan has been established some time around the year 1030, and in 1035, the cartulaire of Saint-Chaffre, speaks of a 'Rostaing du château de Grignan,' Rostagnus de castello Gradignano.

 A century later, according to various documents, the Grignan family appears to have become well established.
 It is precisely during this time that the Grignans seem to have lost the ownership of the castle which bears their name.
 Beginning in 1239, the records show that Grignan ceased to belong to the Grignans ... but to the Adhémar de Monteil family.

 The expansion of the castle coincided with the rise in power of the Adhémars of Grignan.
 The Adhémars were up-and-coming so their castle necessarily had to follow.
 Beginning in the 13th century, the Adhémars rose from Barons to Dukes, finally being elevated to the rank of Counts by Henry II, King of France.
 Grignan Castle progressively became an imposing stronghold.
 The Adhémar family line ended when Louis Adhémar died without an heir in 1559.
 The titles and possessions of Louis Adhémar, Count of Grignan, fell upon his nephew Gaspard de Castellane, son of Louis' sister Blanche Adhémar.
 Although the Adhémars were an illustrious family, in terms of sheer glory they were rivalled by the Castellane clan.